 Make sure you exhibit every trait and quality you want your people to exhibit.
 If you don’t trust and respect an employee, that person should not be working for you.
 That is your responsibility.
 If you set an example of taking responsibility for your own decisions instead of scapegoating, your people will do the same.
 Hiring, development, and retention culture of an organization establishes whether the organization becomes just good or great.

-Learning how to respect and trust your people is the first topic on the Morganisms Worksheet in my book Applied Wisdom.
+Learning how to respect and trust your people is the first of my Morganisms in my book Applied Wisdom.
 I ask several questions including:

 I believe that we would see far fewer cases of sexual harassment if a robust culture of respect and trust was fundamental to our organizations.